Apply to Idea Capital

 We ask that grantees acknowledge their Idea Capital funding in printed and electronic materials wherever sources of support are listed.
 Logos can be made available to you for that purpose.
-We also ask for informal update on the progress of your project after 6 to 9 months.
-Finally we ask that you become part of the ongoing community, including investing whatever you can in future rounds of funding for other artists and participating in our annual fund raising kickoff party.
+We also ask for an informal update on the progress of your project after 6 to 9 months.
+Finally, we ask that you become part of the Idea Capital community, including investing whatever you can in future rounds of funding for other artists and participating in our annual campaign party.

 To help you better prepare your application, Idea Capital grant recipients from previous years have generously agreed to share their winning submissions, which may be viewed from the list below.

 Please note: These applications are provided as a rough guide only.
 Application requirements change slightly from year to year and these samples may not reflect the exact requirements for the current application cycle.

 Step 1.
 At the start of each funding cycle, one Idea Capital investor is selected at random from the pool of all investors to join the Idea Capital Steering Committee to review submissions and recommend grant funding.

 Step 2.
 Each application is reviewed by at least two committee members who take responsibility for becoming thoroughly familiar with the application.
 Applications are assigned at random.

 Step 3.
 The entire committee, including the investor guest member, convenes to review all applications and to award grants.
 During discussion, committee members disclose to the full group any pre-existing personal or professional relationship with any applicant, recusing themselves from final voting in cases of deep conflict.